What’s the best way to teach chords?

 These books make learning chords practical

-It’s best to learn chords within a key, so we’ve created tables that will give your students a simple overview of what chords they are likely to encounter in whatever major key they’re playing (we’re currently working on the minor key edition).
+It’s best to learn chords within a key, so we’ve created tables that will give your students a simple overview of what chords they are likely to encounter in whatever key they’re playing.

 We also highly recommend that the student figures this all out for themselves, so we’ve included a complete set of worksheets like this: